resonatehq-examples/example-load-balancing-ts/README.md

 And if you look at the code on the invoke script, you will notice that the invocation of `computeSomething()` targets any worker in the `workers` group.

-This example is meant to show that with minimal developer and operator overhead, you get load balancing and recovery out-of-the-box with Resonate.
+This example shows that with minimal developer and operator effort, you get load balancing and recovery out of the box with Resonate.

 ## How to run this example